 TRY BEFORE YOU BUY

-Here’s how Richard’s high-end, VIP, Small Group Guaranteed Ripper Walk gets underway
+Here’s how Richard’s VIP, Guaranteed Small Group Ripper Walk gets underway

 DON’T JUST TAKE IT FROM US

-Ripper Walk connoisseur Carl Ryker went on Richard’s VIP, Small Group Guaranteed Walk a few days ago.
-Here’s Carl Ryker’s review.
-It’s a crystallisation of the 424 reviews the walk has received.
+A year ago Ripper Walk connoisseur Carl Ryker went on Richard’s VIP, Small Group Guaranteed Walk.
+His review is a crystallisation of the 516 five-star reviews the walk has received.
 “I can recommend this tour without reservation.
 I have been on a JTR tour no fewer than ten times, most of those led by Donald Rumbelow.
 Richard’s tour, however, is technically more advanced, with headsets to allow for more info to be shared while walking.
 Moreover, Richard provided information and insights that I had either not heard or considered.
 With an emphasis on the victims, Richard relayed details that would inspire any Ripperologist to reexamine all that you think you know.
 Last, Richard is affable, engaging, and passionate about the subject.
 Do yourself a favor and take this tour.”
-Carl Ryker, March 3, 2025
+Carl Ryker, March, 2025

 THE ROLLS ROYCE OF RIPPER WALKS